 Parkway Bank Park entertainment district will celebrate the summer with the return of the “Rockin’ in the Park” free summer concert series.
-The weekly series is scheduled to begin Sunday, May 26 with a special Memorial Day cookout and live concert event.
-Free concerts will continue on Thursday evenings from May 30 through August 29, featuring music by classic cover bands, food and beverage tents on the park’s great lawn and a musical fireworks display after every show.
+Free concerts will be on Thursday evenings now through August 29, featuring music by classic cover bands, food and beverage tents on the park’s great lawn and a musical fireworks display after every show.

-All “Rockin’ in the Park” concerts will run from 7 p.m. – 10 p.m. with the exception of the Memorial Day Cookout which is scheduled to take place from 3 p.m. – 10 p.m.
+All “Rockin’ in the Park” concerts will run from 7 p.m. – 10 p.m.
 Admission to “Rockin’ in the Park” is free.
 Outside food and coolers are prohibited.
 Parking is available at the Parkway Bank Park parking garage and is free with validation from any of the park’s venues.

 The 2019 Rockin’ in the Park lineup is listed below:

 Thursday, June 20: Rush Tribute Project – The Rush Tribute Project (RTP) pays homage to Rush by combining skilled musicianship with exciting performances.
 Covering more than 40 years of Rush’s career, RTP recreates the sound and energy that has made Rush one of the top selling rock bands of all time.